Keyboard shortcuts

 a = 5;

-Another assignment of a variable with the same name is not allowed.
+Another assignment of a variable with the same name without an additional scope is prohibited.

 test